The Future of Commercial Waste Collection: Staying Ahead of New Legislation

 The scheme aims to encourage greater recycling of single-use plastic bottles and metal drinks cans by adding a refundable deposit to each container, which customers can reclaim when they return it.

-Exchange for Change aim is to encourage greater capture of on-the-go drinks containers.
+The legislation was brought in to encourage greater capture of on-the-go drinks containers.
 This is to:

 Exchange for Change aim to achieve target return rates of 90 per cent of containers within three years.